researchart/rose6icse/submissions/available/FRMiner-icse-main-1604/INSTALL.md

     `allennlp train FRMiner/config.json -s FRMiner/out/ -f --include-package FRMiner`

-This training process will take a long time which depends on the performance of your machine. if you just want to test the functions of the code or get an initial trained model, you can set the `num_epochs` field in `config.json` as a small integer number.
+This training process will take a long time, which depends on the performance of your machine.
+If you just want to test the functions of the code or get an initial trained model, you can set the `num_epochs` field in `config.json` as a small integer number.

 ## Configure manually